I was listening to some older Richard Bandler audio programs this morning, and he said something that really stuck in my head.

 Bringing this back to you and I… Are you looking forward, are you thinking ahead, are you planning for the future, are you constantly seeking to improve and innovate?

-Or are you driving your business (heck, or LIFE) looking in the rear view mirror?
+Or are you driving your business (heck, your LIFE) looking in the rear view mirror?

 - How can change the way you sell?
 What if you added or removed field sales people?
 What if you used the phone again?
 What if you used a mailer?
 What if you went the MLM route?
 What if you paid clients to sell?
 What if you hosted parties?
 What if you ran a sports event?
 What if you used charities?
 What if you made your product free instead?
 What if you tripled the price, cut the clients down in half, had more time and made more money?
 What if…